Must-visit in Phuket: top 10

 Bangla Road

 A place for those who want to see the island’s nightlife with all its peculiarities.
 Bangla Road is the Thai Red Light Street.
 Here, ladyboys roam the sidewalk, entertainment venues open their doors to suit all tastes, vendors offer a spicy show, and loud music blares from every bar.
 It’s a noisy and controversial place, but many people associate it with free Thai culture.
 To form your own opinion of Bangla Road, you need to be there at least once.
+If you’re wondering what must-visit places are in Phuket and looking for unforgettable experiences, this is the place for you.

 Popular posts